Skip to content

 Window-targeted recording

-• The embedded-panel path is still region capture only — there's no host window for SCK or gdigrab title= to target.
+• The embedded-panel path is still region capture only — there's no host window for SCK or WGC to target.